andy489/Data_Structures_and_Algorithms/Moving_Zeros.md

 	return 0;
 }
 ```
-**c)** We will use a) and b)ideas to move zero to the middle for only the half vector.
+**c)** We will use a) and b) ideas to move zeros to the middle for only the half vector.
 After that we will make the necessary swaps.

 ```cpp
 #include <iostream>